-We intend to list the Notes on the NYSE American under the trading symbol "SCCF," and we expect trading to commence within 30 days of the original issue date.
+We intend to list the Notes on the NYSE American under the trading symbol "SCCE," and we expect trading to commence on or about March 10, 2022.
 The Notes are expected to trade "flat."
 This means that purchasers will not pay, and sellers will not receive, any accrued and unpaid interest on the Notes that is not included in the trading price.
 Currently, there is no public market for the Notes and there can be no assurance that one will develop.

 Investing in the Notes involves significant risks.
-Please read "Risk Factors" on page S-21 of this Prospectus Supplement, on page 15 of the accompanying Base Prospectus and in the documents incorporated by reference into this Prospectus Supplement.
+Please read "Risk Factors" on page $\underline{S-23}$ of this Prospectus Supplement, on page $\underline{15}$ of the accompanying Base Prospectus and in the documents incorporated by reference into this Prospectus Supplement.